-Examples discussed previously include the extension of the inflammation of pancreatitis to involve the entire abdomen and the progression of biliary colic to cholecystitis.
+Examples discussed previously include the extension of the inflammation of pancreatitis to involve your entire abdomen and the progression of biliary colic to cholecystitis.

-Before the visit, prepare written lists to the questions shown.
-Answers to these questions can help the health care professional find the cause of the patient's pain more quickly and easily.
+Before the visit, prepare written lists to the questions shown above.
+Answers to these questions can help the health care professional find the cause of your pain more quickly and easily.

 In addition, have answers specifically related to the pain prepared for your doctor.